 Public Health Sciences Open Positions

-The mission of the Department of Public Health Sciences is to improve the health of people through population-based approaches by developing and evaluating educational programs, conducting epidemiologic research, engaging in public service and developing policy.
-The focus of our department is on health promotion and disease prevention, occupational and environmental health, health care policy, aging, ethical issues, reproductive, women’s, children’s, rural, minority and international health.
+The mission of the Department of Public Health Sciences is to improve the health of people through population-based approaches by developing and evaluating educational programs, conducting epidemiologic research, engaging in public service and developing policy and other translational outcomes.
+The Department covers a broad area of public health domains with a focus on health promotion and disease prevention, occupational and environmental health, cancer, health care policy, aging, ethical issues, reproductive, women’s, children’s, rural, minority and global health.

 Among other responsibilities, the faculty member hired for this position will:

-• Develop and teach courses in molecular epidemiology and epigenetics in relation to nutritional epidemiology and mentor graduate students and trainees in public health, epidemiology and related fields;
+• Develop and teach courses in occupational and environmental health or epidemiology, and mentor graduate students and trainees in public health, epidemiology, and related fields;

-• Maintain a leadership role in identifying and obtaining extramural funding sources and fostering the development of an emphasis in epigenetics, nutritional epidemiology, and gene-by- environment interaction research focusing on disease and health disparities, particularly regarding ASD, with preparation and submission of grant/contract proposals;
+• Maintain a leadership role in conducting research and identifying and obtaining extramural funding and fostering the development of an emphasis in focused areas of occupational and environmental health with preparation and submission of grant/contract proposals;

 • Participate in service activities including committee appointments, public or community service;

-Candidates will also engage in professional activities at a local, state, regional, and national level and disseminate knowledge through peer-reviewed publications and participation in and presentation at interdisciplinary and scientific meetings.
+Candidates will also participate in professional activities at a local, state, regional, and national level including disseminate knowledge through peer-reviewed publications, participation in and presentation at interdisciplinary and scientific meeting, and professional academic outreach and engagement.

 Application Procedure and Deadline:

-Applications will be accepted until the position is filled through March 1, 2015.
-However, for full consideration, please go to https://recruit.ucdavis.edu/apply/JPF00305 to submit your letter of application, CV, and names of five references by August 29, 2014.
-If you have any questions please contact Ms. Mary Wheeler by email (firstname.lastname@example.org) or phone (530-752-3627).
+Applications will be accepted until the position is filled through July 31, 2015.
+However, for full consideration, please go to https://recruit.ucdavis.edu/apply/JPF00415 to submit your letter of application, CV, and names of five references by March 30, 2015.
+If you have any questions please contact Mrs. Mary Meyerzon by email (email@example.com) or phone (530-752-3627).

 For more information regarding the UC Davis Department of Public Health Sciences, please visit the website at: http://www.phs.ucdavis.edu